TarekMohammedgg/ObsidianVault/_ZettleNotes/programming Notes/Ai Notes/Logistic Regression (Classification ).md

   - Ai
   - machine learning
 ---
-*definition* :  is a statistical method used for binary classification problems, where the goal is to predict the probability that a given input belongs to one of two possible classes.
+*definition* : [[Logistic Regression (Classification )]] is a statistical method used for binary classification problems, where the goal is to predict the probability that a given input belongs to one of two possible classes.
 Unlike[[linear Regression]], which predicts a continuous output, logistic regression predicts a probability that is then mapped to a discrete class label.

 use logistic function ([[sigmoid function]] )